crystal-lang/crystal-website/_posts/2018-09-04-using-circleci-2.0-for-your-crystal-projects.md

       - test
 ```

 **Note:** The `dry` key is not standard.
 It’s just a placeholder of values that will be used multiple times later or that helps reading the job’s steps.
-If prefered, you can inline their contents directly.
+If preferred, you can inline their contents directly.

 ## Reduce CI delays